icefoxen/WorldDat/README.md

 ## Notes

-Having data encrypted when stored on the nodes with the key contained in the lookup hash sounds very nice but also should not be the job of this layer; higher-level programs can do it.
+Having data encrypted when stored on the nodes with the key contained in the lookup hash (a la DAT) sounds very nice but also should not be the job of this layer; higher-level programs can do it.
 If data is intentionally public (such as a funny cat image) then you'd need to include the key with every link you provide to it, and if you had a block but didn't know the key for it you could just heckin' google it and someone would have it written down somewhere.
 Having crypto be part of a higher-level file-like abstraction is probably nicer anyway 'cause you can have the key be per file instead of per block.

 I think that this particular system will *stop* at the level of retrieving blocks, and let other systems build higher-level abstractions atop it.